Roberto Lugo

-Roberto Lugo (born 1981) is an American potter, social activist, spoken word poet, and educator.
+Roberto Lugo (born 1981) is an American potter, social activist, spoken-word poet, and educator.

 Lugo's work as a social activist is represented in his artworks, where he draws together hip-hop, history, politics and his cultural background into formal ceramics and 2D works.

-Born in Kensington, Philadelphia to Puerto Rican parents, Lugo began his career as a graffiti artist and teacher before discovering ceramics.
+Born in the Kensington neighborhood of Philadelphia, to Puerto Rican parents, Lugo began his career as a graffiti artist and teacher before discovering ceramics.

-Lugo holds a BFA from the Kansas City Art Institute and an MFA from Penn State, and is a professor of ceramics at Tyler School of Art.
-Lugo is an Assistant Professor of Art at Tyler School of Art and is the recipient of the 2019 Rome Prize.
-His unique works have garnered nationwide attention and numerous shows.
+Lugo holds a Bachelor of Fine Arts degree from the Kansas City Art Institute and an Master of Fine Arts degree from Pennsylvania State University, and was a professor of ceramics at the Tyler School of Art.
+Lugo was an assistant professor of art at the Tyler School of Art and is the recipient of the 2019 Rome Prize.
+His unique works have earned nationwide attention and numerous shows.